xRahul/FicsaveMiddleware/README.md

 This is a wrapper around the ficsave.xyz website.
 Opening the website, entering the url, choosing options can become tedious after you've read your 100th fic.

-This app supports Android Marshmallow (6.0+) and is compiled against Android Oreo.
+This app supports Android Marshmallow (6.0+) and is compiled and tested against Android Q (10).

 ## Current Features